The truth about antidepressants

 What should I know about stopping antidepressants?

 Stopping antidepressants suddenly can cause serious and very unpleasant side effects.
-But if antidepressants are gradually reduced in a safe way this can reduce your risk of withdrawal effects.
+But if antidepressants are gradually reduced in a safe way following advice from your doctor, this can reduce your risk of withdrawal effects.

 Symptoms of antidepressant withdrawal can include: